-Stiegele was a "bespoke" gunmaker for several notable personages, including Kaiser Wilhelm II, the King of Bavaria, several German princes and other European royal houses, and—during the period in which this gun was made—the Emperor of Japan.
+Stiegele was a "bespoke" gunmaker for several notable personages, including Kaiser Wilhelm II, the King of Bavaria, Napoleon III, several German princes, members of other European royal houses, and—during the period in which this gun was made—the Emperor of Japan.
 The ornate company logo attests to the various distinguished customers and the awards won by Stiegele's products.
 The firm, founded in 1837, still exists, and still produces fine guns.

 As it happens, I reload for the 8x57JR, which is an entirely different round.
 The 8x57R/360 is ballistically similar to a .30-30, but the 8x57JR (a rimmed version of the far more common 8x57 Mauser) is akin to a .308 Winchester.
 Nor will a gun chambered for the one accept ammunition for the other.
 If you fired an 8x57JR in a gun chambered for the 8x57R/360 you would destroy the gun and perhaps yourself.
 But the similarity of case length and bullet diameter offered a way to do what my friend needed done, without the necessity of ordering specially made custom reloading dies at vast expense.

 An old trick of reloaders to extend case life is not to resize a case full length.
 If there is only one firearm in a given caliber, all that's needed is to size the neck of the case so it will properly retain the bullet.
 A fired case takes on the dimensions of the chamber in which it's been fired, so that full-length resizing is only needed if the ammunition is to be shot in a different chamber.
 To achieve a neck-size-only condition, you can back off the resizing die a bit, so that it doesn't make contact with the case proper, it just squeezes the neck.